scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 function parameter.
 The typical structure of a SHADOW algorithm function is as
 follows:

-- The main algorithm --- that is, the function to which a Workflow well be passed --- is titled using its publication name or title (e.g. HEFT, PCP, NSGAII* etc.).
+- The main algorithm (the function to which a Workflow well be passed) is titled using its publication name or title (e.g. HEFT, PCP, NSGAII* etc.).
 Following PEP8, this is (ideally) in lower-case.

 - Within the main algorithm function, effort has been made to keep it